Gratia Brown Artworks

 about gratia

 Gratia loves to make things, break things, and create pieces that celebrate the poetic nature of fragments and debris.
-She is currently an Assistant Professor of Art at Valley City State University, Valley City, ND, where she teaches ceramics, three-dimensional design, art history, and art education methods.

-Her sculpture and functional work are exhibited in galleries in the U.S. and abroad .
-Most recently, her work was awarded a Recognition Award at the 4th UNICUM Ceramics Triennial at the National Museum of Slovenia and Second Place at the Visions in Clay exhibit at the LH Horton Gallery.
+Her sculpture and functional work are exhibited in galleries in the U.S. and abroad.
+Her work was awarded a Recognition Award at the 4th UNICUM Ceramics Triennial at the National Museum of Slovenia and Second Place at the Visions in Clay exhibit at the LH Horton Gallery.
+Recent invitational and juried exhibit venues include Rourke Art Gallery + Museum (MN), Blue Line Arts (CA), Archie Bray Foundation (MT), Bredin Lee Gallery (MO), and Bradley University (IL).

-Gratia earned her Master of Fine Art in Ceramics from Pennsylvania Western University and her Bachelor of Art in the History of Art & Architecture and Anthropology from the University of Pittsburgh.
+Gratia earned a Master of Fine Art in Ceramics from Pennsylvania Western University Edinboro and a Bachelor of Art in the History of Art & Architecture and Anthropology from the University of Pittsburgh.
+She is currently an Associate Professor of Art at Valley City State University, Valley City, ND, where she teaches ceramics, three-dimensional design, art and craft history, and art education methods.